Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Base Motion Generation Model and Understanding Attention Mechanisms

-Regarding the issues of the previous methods (see~\cref{sec:intro}), we carefully design a simple yet effective motion diffusion model, namely MotionCLR, with \textbf{fine-grained word-level text-motion correspondence}.
-The MotionCLR model is a U-Net-like architecture~\citep{unet}.
-Here, we name the down/up-sampling blocks in the MotionCLR as sampling blocks.
-Each sampling block includes two CLR blocks and one down/up-sampling operation.
-In MotionCLR, the atomic block is the CLR block, which is our key design.
-Specifically, a CLR block is composed of four modules, \begin{itemize}[left=0em] \item { \textbf{Convolution-1D module}, \aka \texttt{Conv1d}$(\cdot)$, is used for timestep injection, which is disentangled with the text injection.
+\begin{itemize}[left=0em] \item { \textbf{Convolution-1D module}, \aka \texttt{Conv1d}$(\cdot)$, is used for timestep injection, which is disentangled with the text injection.
 The design principle here is to disentangle the text embeddings and the timestep embeddings for explicit modeling for both conditions. } \item { \textbf{Self-attention module} is designed for learning temporal coherence between different motion frames.
 Notably, different from previous works~\citep{mdm,emdm,diffprior}, self-attention only models the correlation between motion frames and does not include any textual inputs. \textit{The key motivation here is to separate the motion-motion interaction from the text-motion interaction of traditional fashions~\citep{mdm}.} } \item { \textbf{Cross-attention module} plays a crucial role in learning text-motion correspondence in the CLR block.
 It takes word-level textual embeddings of a sentence for cross-modality interaction, aiming to obtain \textit{fine-grained} text-motion correspondence \textit{at the word level}.
-Specifically, \textit{the attention map explicitly models the relationship between each frame and each word, enabling more fine-grained cross-modality controlling} (Detailed comparison with previous methods in~\cref{sec:compare_other}). } \item { \textbf{FFN module} works as an additional feature transformation and extraction~\citep{dai2022knowledge,geva2021transformer}, which is a necessary component in transformer-based architectures. } \end{itemize} \textit{In summary, in the basic CLR block, we model interactions between frames and cross-modal correspondence, separately and explicitly.} More detailed comparisons with previous work are in~\cref{sec:compare_other}.
-We analyze both self-attention and cross-attention of MotionCLR in following sections.
+Specifically, \textit{the attention map models the relationship between each frame and each word, enabling more fine-grained cross-modality controlling}. } \item { \textbf{FFN module} works as an additional feature transformation and extraction~\citep{dai2022knowledge,geva2021transformer}, which is a necessary component in transformer-based architectures. } \end{itemize} \textit{In summary, in the basic CLR block, we model interactions between frames and word correspondence, separately in cross-attention.} We analyze both self-attention and cross-attention of MotionCLR in the following sections, which is useful for subsequent editing tasks.